bewuwy/bc-23/README.md

-# Battlecode 2023 Scaffold
+# Battlecode 2023 Batory HS

-This is the Battlecode 2023 scaffold, containing an `examplefuncsplayer`.
-Read https://play.battlecode.org/bc23/getting-started!
+This is the Battlecode 2023 Batory HS repository.
+It contains the code for the Batory HS team.

 ### Project Structure